lukailun/Rednote-AI-Agent/README-en-US.md

 ## Rednote AI Agent

-Rednote AI Agent is an AI-powered automation tool designed for **Rednote** to automate social media interactions such as posting, liking, and commenting.
+Rednote AI Agent is an AI-powered automation tool designed for **Rednote** to automate social media interactions such as liking, bookmarking, and commenting.
 It leverages advanced AI models to generate engaging content, automate interactions, and manage Rednote accounts efficiently.

 ## Features

-- **Rednote Automation**: Automatically log in, post photos, like posts, and leave thoughtful comments.
+- **Rednote Automation**: Automatically log in, search posts, like posts, bookmark posts, and leave insightful comments.
-- **AI-Powered Content Generation**: Use Google Generative AI to create engaging captions and comments.
+- **AI-Powered Content Generation**: Use Google AI to create engaging titles and comments.
+- **Smart Interaction Selection**: Choose to execute liking, bookmarking, commenting, and other operations at startup, supporting multiple selections or browsing only.
 - **Proxy Support**: Use proxies to manage multiple accounts and avoid rate limits.
 - **Cookie Management**: Save and load cookies to maintain sessions across restarts.
+- **Detailed Logging**: Record information and operation results for each post, facilitating debugging and monitoring.

 **Upcoming Features:**

-- Posting.
-- Liking.
+- Posting new content.

 ## Installation